Black Eyed Peas: 2019–present: Translation and Elevation

+The Black Eyed Peas performed in the closing ceremony of the 2019 Southeast Asian Games in the Philippines.
+The Black Eyed Peas performed in the 93rd Macy's Thanksgiving Day Parade in 2019.
+They appeared on the NHL float and performed their latest hit "Ritmo."
 In 2019, the group signed a deal with their new label Epic Records.
-On October 11, 2019, the group released the song "Ritmo (Bad Boys for Life)", taken from the Bad Boys for Life soundtrack (2020).
+On October 11, 2019, the group released the song "Ritmo", taken from the Bad Boys for Life soundtrack (2020).
 The song debuted at number 100 on the US Billboard Hot 100 and became the Black Eyed Peas' 17th Hot 100 entry and their first since 2011's "Don't Stop the Party".
 "Ritmo" peaked at number 26 on the Hot 100.

 On April 10, 2020, the group released the single "Mamacita", which featured J. Rey Soul alongside rapper Ozuna.
 In an interview with Billboard on May 19, 2020, Reynoso talked about an upcoming eighth album, describing it as "very Afrobeat, Latin vibe, dance -- just very uplifting music, which is what we need right now at this time of our life, you know?"
-On June 11, 2020, the band revealed the tracklist and album title as Translation. with the release date as June 19.
+On June 11, 2020, the band revealed the tracklist and album title as Translation, with the release date listed as June 19.
 While promoting the album, will.i.am said that Fergie had stepped back from the group because she wished to devote more time to her role as a mother. will.i.am continued "we're here for her, and she knows how to contact us for a retreat or a breakaway" should she wish to return to the group.